Since June of 2021, I’ve found myself spending more and more weekends visiting museums in Dublin.

 Visitors will receive an access all areas pass that’ll provide entry to the backstage area at the renowned Button Factory venue, behind the Wall of Fame and to the recording studios where Glen Hansard’s Oscar award-winning film Once was filmed.

-As always, I’ve no doubt that there are other museums in Dublin that we’ve unintentionally left out of the guide above.
-Have somewhere to recommend?
+I’ve no doubt that we’ve unintentionally left out some brilliant Dublin museums from the guide above.